empear-analytics/codescene-kubernetes/README.md

     volumeID: YOUR-VOLUME-ID
     fsType: ext4
 ```
-For GKE replace the `awsElasticBlockStorage` with an entry for `gcePersistentDisk:`
+For GKE replace the `awsElasticBlockStorage` in the above example with an entry for `gcePersistentDisk:`
 ```
   gcePersistentDisk:
     pdName: pd-codescene